 Who’s eligible to apply?

 The Swansea Application Route is available free of charge to staff of Swansea University.
-There are a number of pathways available depending on level of experience.
-See the Routes to Fellowship webpage for more details.

 Staff who have sufficient, as well as current, experience in teaching/supporting learning in HE recognition can seek recognition via the SAR experienced route pathway.
 Staff who are students enrolled on the PGCert Education for the Health Professions apply through this pathway.
 Associate Fellowship or Fellowship recognition is available.